-- find the soundtracks to the film and
+- Find the soundtracks to a film set in the era

 Coillte Outdoors has lots of bike trails and maps for different counties.
 Ask Mum or Dad nicely to drop you off for a day’s mountain cycling, don’t forget to take plenty of water with you (and your helmet…).

 Organise a rounders or tag rugby or ultimate frisbee tournament at nearby green space/field.
 Someone bring the ball/bat/food/drinks.
 Get everyone to bring camping chairs or picnic blankets to crash on while waiting for their turn.